npm/npm/doc/cli/npm-install.md

 * `npm install <git remote url>`:

-    Installs the package from the hosted git provider, cloning it with `git`.
-First it tries via the https (git with github) and if that fails, via ssh.
+    Installs the package from the given git repository, cloning it with `git`.
+The format of the `<git remote url>` is

           <protocol>://[<user>[:<password>]@]<hostname>[:<port>][:][/]<path>[#<commit-ish>]

     `<protocol>` is one of `git`, `git+ssh`, `git+http`, or `git+https`.
 If no `<commit-ish>` is specified, then `master` is used.

+    If the url describes a git hosting provider known to support multiple protocols, then the protocol actually specified is ignored, and the protocols are tried in the order `git+https` then `git+ssh` then `git`,
+    skipping protocols not supported by the provider and trying the next supported protocol if one of them fails.
+    If this order causes problems, the `url.<base>.insteadOf` configuration of `git` can be used; see the `git-config` man page.
+    Currently known providers include Github, Bitbucket and Gitlab.

     The following git environment variables are recognized by npm and will be added to the environment when running git: